Arais-115/CS465/README.md

 # CS465
 CS-465 Full Stack Development with MEAN

+Through the application of cloud-based development principles and best practices, utilized frameworks to build cloud architecture upon which software stack applications run.

 Architecture

 Compare and contrast the types of Frontend development you used in your full stack project, including Express HTML, JavaScript, and the single-page application (SPA).